albar965/littlenavmap-manual/en/MENUS.md

 **Note that the program does not keep you from using a X-Plane scenery database while being connected to FSX/Prepar3D or vice versa.
 You will get unwanted effects like wrong weather information if using such a setup.**

+The program might change a loaded flight plan if you switch between different databases.
+This can happen if a departure position is set in the plan which does not exist in the other database.
+Click `New Flight Plan` before switching to avoid this.

 #### Show Database Files {#show-database-files}

 This opens _Little Navmap_'s database directory in a file manager.
 See [Running without Flight Simulator Installation](RUNNOSIM.md#running-without-flight-simulator-installation) for more information on copying database files between different computers.
 This allows _Little Navmap_ to be run on a remote computer \(e.g. Windows, Mac or Linux\) using the same database that was created on the computer running the flight simulator.